Detailed guides to painful problems, treatments & more

 19. Chung, Christina.
 The Fifth Vital Sign.
 Invisibilia.
 Mar 8, 2019.

 This episode of Invisibilia tells the story of a teenaged girl with severe “amplified pain” — chronic widespread unexplained pain — who is subjected to an extreme form of “tough love” therapy: a boot-camp-like program that maximizes physical stress and pain without giving any “attention” to pain, but a bunch of psychological support.
 The show made no effort to report any hard outcome data, and the episode amounts to an elaborate, emotionally compelling anecdote about one patient.
 It outraged and alarmed many chronic pain patients, and the episode page was updated with some pointed questions for the program director, Dr. Cara Hoffart, whose brief answers seem diplomatic and roughly appropriate, but not especially reassuring to me.
-It is still easy for me to imagine someone with a subtle, undiagnosed pathology being severely harmed by an extreme approach like this.
+It is easy to imagine someone with an undiagnosed pathology being severely harmed by an extreme approach like this.

 20. Tweet, Sep 24, 2014, Greg Lehman (@GregLehman), physical therapist and chiropractor.